diekhans/pipettor/docs/design.rst

 * issues with signals and process groups
   - creating a process group for the pipeline allows waiting on any process to complete, so polling isn't necessary
-  - however, this prevents signs from being directly propagated
+  - however, this prevents signals from being directly propagated
   - don't use process groups
-* python's handling of SIGINT is especially problematic (see subprocess.py workarounds), as it delays signal delivery.
+* python's handling of SIGINT is especially problematic, as it delays signal delivery.
+  Switch to using `subprocess` should improve the behavior.